 PLEASE SUBMIT APPLICATIONS BY EMAIL ONLY

-We are looking for families or couples, ideally with their own van, to come and help out on the croft for 4 hours a day 5 days a week.
+We are looking for volunteers to come and help out on the croft for 4.5 hours a day 5 days a week.
 We would be very flexible with hours especially if you have children.
 Its pretty chilled out, lots of easy vege garden tasks and barrowing compost and gravel around aswell as bigger projects to get stuck into.